 I mean, she's probably the least qualified, but it proves our point.

-She's a political operative through and through, always has been, never had the background or experience to actually do this job and do it right, and it answers a lot of questions about how things have spun so uh out of control and spiraled out of control.
+She's a political operative through and through, always has been, never had the background or experience to actually do this job and do it right.

-Um can you think of any reason why they would do this other than it being political?
+Can you think of any reason why they would do this other than it being political?

-Absolutely not, uh uh Sean.
+Absolutely not, Sean.

-I know people don't like that word, but ever if there ever was one, we're looking at it.
+I know people don't like that word, but if there ever was one, we're looking at it.

 It would take three to five people working with her to pull this off in terms of getting people to break their personal obligation and oath to uphold the Constitution.